Right Arrow

 15-18 minutes

-The integration of AI security cameras with BIM 360 represents a critical opportunity to solve these tool sprawl challenges while delivering the live data teams need.
+The integration of AI security cameras with BIM 360 represents a critical opportunity to solve these tool sprawl issues while delivering the live data teams need.
 This guide walks through the technical requirements, implementation strategies, and operational benefits of connecting AI-powered video analytics directly to your BIM 360 environment—without adding complexity or requiring extensive IT involvement.

 Understanding the integration landscape